rasitayaz/flutter-pie-menu/README.md

 ),
 ```

-It is also possible to copy the canvas theme with additional parameters, but make sure you are accessing it with the right `context`.
+It is also possible to copy the canvas theme with additional parameters, but ensure you are accessing it with the correct `context`.

 ```dart
 PieMenu(